mvcds/my-library/problem-solving-toolkit/critical-thinking/0 - Critical Thinking.md

-The ability to think clearly and [[reasoning|rationally]], understanding the logical connection between ideas.
+The ability to think clearly and [[Reasoning|rationally]], understanding the logical connection between ideas.

 In essence, critical thinking requires you to use your ability to reason.
 It is about being an active learner rather than a passive recipient of information.